nezarfadle/jsonschemavalidator/README.md

 $validator = new JsonSchemaValidator();

 $schema = [
-  'data' => new ObjectValidator(), // validate weather data is an object 'data.attributes' => new ObjectValidator(), // validate weather attributes is an object 'data.attributes.title' => new StringValueValidator(), // validate weather title is string 'data.attributes.src' => new StringValueValidator(), // validate weather src is string ];
+  'data' => new ObjectValidator(), // validate weather the data is an object 'data.attributes' => new ObjectValidator(), // validate weather the attributes is an object 'data.attributes.title' => new StringValueValidator(), // validate weather the title is string 'data.attributes.src' => new StringValueValidator(), // validate weather the src is string ];

 try {